kylephillips/wp-nested-pages/readme.txt

 = 1.6.8 =
 * Bug fix where admin bars were not displaying in Safari until hover
+* Bug fixes in display of post titles with html tags

 = 1.6.7 =
 * Multisite superadmins treated as admins (Thanks to Kristoffer Svanmark)